 Usually, Semplice is run by typing the bare command semplice.
 However, Semplice can also be invoked with the addition of one of three possible runtime parameters: that is, keywords prefixed with a doulbe-hyphen.
 These parameters trigger Semplice to do specific things which none of its main menu items allow for.
 They are not things you would commonly do, which is why no convenient menu options are available to trigger the same behaviour!

-The four available runtime parameters are as follows:
+The three available runtime parameters are as follows:

 Each is tacked onto the end of the normal "semplice" command, so that you might type (for example): semplice --checkver or semplice --debug.